-Instead of freezing like a rabbit and being frightened like many of Liston’s previous opponents, the young Ali confronted Liston at the weigh in before the fight.
+Instead of freezing like a rabbit like many of Liston’s previous opponents, the young Ali confronted Liston at the weigh in before the fight.
 He acted like a crazy man, calling Liston ‘an ugly bear’.
-He even arranged with his assistant trainer Drew Bundini Brown to ‘hold him back’ when Ali pretended he wanted to fight there and then.
+He even arranged with his assistant trainer Drew Bundini Brown to ‘hold him back’ and pretended he wanted to fight there and then.

 Ali did this throughout his long boxing career.
 Even as a 12 years old amateur, Ali would poke his head inside his opponent’s locker room asking, ‘Which one of you is the guy I’m beating up tonight?’

 According to Lynne McTaggart in her book “The Intention Experiment”, Muhammad Ali would often rehearse his fights in his head as if they were real.
 Before one of his fights with Joe Frazier he imagined “the fatigue in his legs, the sweat pouring off his body, the pain in his kidneys and bruises on his face, the flash of photographers, the exultant screams of the crowd, even the moment when the referee lifts his arm in victory…” This classic technique of visualising success is used often in hypnosis.
 If you want to be a great football player, then visualize yourself excelling at the highest level.